 About

-Brooklyn based pianist and composer Richard Sears has performed with the Billy Hart Quartet (ft.
+Richard Sears is an American pianist and composer based in Paris.
+Sears has performed with the Billy Hart Quartet (ft.
 Mark Turner and Ben Street), the Muhal Richard Abrams Orchestra, Ravi Coltrane, Ralph Alessi, Eric Revis, Andrew Cyrille, Joshua Redman and other jazz artists.

 In 2018, Sears was commissioned by The Shed (NYC) to create “Should I Lose You”, a concerto for improvised piano and electronic score, conceived in collaboration with composer and sound artist Ethan Braun.
 “Should I Lose You” premiered in 2019 for The Shed’s inaugural Open Call program.
 The performance included video by filmmaker Clara Cullen, and was staged by architect and designer, Yael Ginosaur.